when relevant content is

 added and updated.

-If you want to know what the next few years will bring in mobile computing, Alan Murray was telling a roomful of Boston techies, why just look to the Vatican.
+If you want to know what the next few years will bring in mobile computing, look to the Vatican, Alan Murray said to a roomful of Boston techies.
 Up on the screen was an image of St. Peter’s Square during the inauguration of Pope Benedict XVI in 2005, packed with people.
-Eight years later at the inauguration of Pope Francis, the same scene is emblazoned by the thousands of mobile devices held overhead to record the event — a testament to the rapid and widespread adoption of mobile technology, if nothing else.
+Eight years later at the inauguration of Pope Francis, the same scene is emblazoned by mobile devices held overhead to record the event — a testament to the rapid and widespread adoption of mobile technology, if nothing else.

 “By the year 2020, almost all of your revenue will come from a product that doesn’t exist now,” Murray boldly predicted.
 “Mobile is becoming transformative for most people and the way people do business.”